ONGOING ASIA WEEK NEW YORK EXHIBITION

 In-person & Online (Kindly RSVP)

-The second part, “Tradition Across Borders: A Transcultural Exchange,” features Arnold Chang, Michael Cherney, and Brandon Sadler—three American artists from distinct cultural backgrounds.
+The second part, “Tradition Across Borders: A Transcultural Exchange,” featured Arnold Chang, Michael Cherney, and Brandon Sadler—three American artists from distinct cultural backgrounds.
 United by their deep engagement with East Asian visual culture, they create works inspired by centuries-old traditions of East Asian painting and calligraphy.
-This discussion will explore their transcultural practices on East Asian art through distinct artistic mediums, reflecting the interconnected realities of today’s global world and challenging cultural binaries by bridging Eastern and Western aesthetics.
+This discussion explored their transcultural practices on East Asian art through distinct artistic mediums, reflecting the interconnected realities of today’s global world and challenging cultural binaries by bridging Eastern and Western aesthetics.

 About the Gallery